 - What pages on your site are most trafficked

-However, Realtime reporting is semi-useless, to be perfectly honest.
+However, real-time reporting is semi-useless, to be perfectly honest.

-It as an excellent feature, but it only really works if you have an established site with at least a few hundred visitors per day.
+It is an excellent feature, but it only really works if you have an established site with at least a few hundred visitors per day.
 Then you can glean some valuable information from it.

-If you have a new site, then you will most likely find that there’s not much to look at here.
+If you have a new site, you will most likely find that there’s not much to look at here.

 So let’s move on quickly to a place where there is much to look at…